promptfoo/promptfoo/site/docs/providers/websocket.md

 - `url` (required): The WebSocket URL to connect to.
 - `messageTemplate` (required): A template for the message to be sent over the WebSocket connection.
 You can use placeholders like `{{prompt}}` which will be replaced with the actual prompt.
-- `responseParser` (optional): A JavaScript snippet or function to extract the desired output from the WebSocket response given the `data` parameter.
+- `transformResponse` (optional): A JavaScript snippet or function to extract the desired output from the WebSocket response given the `data` parameter.
 If not provided, the entire response will be used as the output.
 If the response is valid JSON, the object will be returned.
 - `timeoutMs` (optional): The timeout in milliseconds for the WebSocket connection.
 Default is 10000 (10 seconds).

 ## Using Variables